Researchers

 |---|---|

-When you click a participant's pseudonym, a screening card drops down showing their demographic data, device capability, sample comfort, language fluency, completion rate, and study history.
-This data is only visible to you and only for participants who have applied to your study.
+When you click an applicant's pseudonym, a screening card drops down showing their demographic data, device capability, sample comfort, language fluency, completion rate, and study history.
+This data is only visible to you and only for people who have applied to your study.
 You never see their real name, email, phone, or personal contact information.